PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Introduction

 \section{Introduction}

-For hundreds of years, humans have sought mechanistic descriptions of the rate of change of physical quantities, often in the form of Partial Differential Equations (PDEs).
-Historically, scientists discovered these PDEs using a \emph{first-principles} approach; seeking an axiomatic logical chain of reasoning to explain observed phenomenology.
+For hundreds of years, humans have sought mechanistic descriptions of the physical world, often in the form of Partial Differential Equations (PDEs).
+Historically, scientists discovered these PDEs using a \emph{first-principles} approach; seeking a logical chain of reasoning to explain observed phenomenology.
 This approach has yielded myriad scientific and engineering theories, from Newtonian Mechanics to Relativity.
-Notwithstanding the many successes of this approach to basic and applied sciences, progress has been slow on many important fronts: notably power grids, financial markets, protein modeling, drug interaction {\it ect}. \emph{PDE discovery} is a frontier field which uses machine learning techniques to discover scientific laws, expressed using governing equations, directly from data.
-PDE discovery promises to yield predictive models in these contexts by augmenting the first principles approaches with data-driven methods.
+Notwithstanding the many successes of this approach, progress has been slow on many important fronts: notably power grids, financial markets, protein modeling, drug interaction {\it ect}. \emph{PDE discovery} is a frontier field that uses machine learning techniques to discover scientific laws, expressed using governing equations, directly from data.
+PDE discovery promises to yield predictive models by augmenting the first principles approach with data-driven methods.

 $~$